 In a letter to his friend Nicolas-Claude Thiriot, Voltaire wrote that England was a country where he could ‘learn to think’.
 It was the place that gave him the freedom to publish La Henriade, as well as the land that inspired the Lettres sur les Anglais, the book that taught the whole of Europe how to think.
 The work was hugely influential, and it has shaped a way of understanding the world that remains vital today.

-The Voltaire Foundation plans to produce the most complete edition ever undertaken of this work.
 After Voltaire’s death, Condorcet wrote of the Lettres sur les Anglais: ‘Cet ouvrage fut parmi nous l’époque d’une révolution’.
 The ambition of our new edition is to explain the nature of that revolution.